Francissca Peter

-Dato' Luciana Francissca Lucian Gabriel Peter, DIMP, also known as Fran, (born 6 September 1961) is a former Malaysian actress and singer-songwriter.
+Dato' Luciana Francissca Lucian Gabriel Peter, DIMP, also known as Fran (born 6 September 1961), is a former Malaysian actress and singer-songwriter.

 Early life and background

-Francissca was born into in Malaysia of Ceylonese (Sri Lankan/Scottish) and Chinese family, to Alice Peter and Lucian G. Peter (embraced Islam in 2007 and changed his name to Muhammad Gaberial Peter Abdullah).
+Francissca was born in Malaysia of Ceylonese (Sri Lankan/Scottish) and Chinese heritage, to parents Alice Peter and Lucian G. Peter (embraced Islam in 2007 and changed his name to Muhammad Gaberial Peter Abdullah).
 She is the second of four siblings.
-Her father — an ex British soldier in the army during Malaya days teaching English grammar to the British soldiers.
-He then went on to be one of the first Reuters and Bernama corrospondance, later on joining the New Straits Times and then went on to start a new newspaper of his own, The Straits Echo.
-He turned to alcoholism due to stress and his anti establishment views, which led him to abandoning his family in 1978.
+Her father was an ex British soldier in the army during the Malaya colonial era, teaching English grammar to British soldiers.
+He then went on to be one of the first Reuters and Bernama correspondents, later joining the New Straits Times and then starting a new newspaper of his own, The Straits Echo.
+He turned to alcoholism due to stress and his anti-establishment views, which led him to abandoning his family in 1978.
 Francissca's mother had to raise Francissca and her siblings single-handedly with help from a number of people, as well as the Canossian Nuns.

 Despite being born in Klang, Selangor, Fran spent most of her childhood in Ipoh, Perak.
 She attended Main Convent Ipoh and then Tarcisian Convent Ipoh.
 The family moved to Petaling Jaya permanently in 1982 and she was enrolled at a co-ed school in Selayang.
-Francissca left school after Form Three, took up a typingwriting course, and started working as a salesgirl/rep in a Batik factory and shop for Tourist to help support her family but A year later, with money being tight, Fran took the decision to go into singing.
-She and her mother scoured through the newspapers together, searching for agents who would help Fran secure a singing job.
+Fran left school after Form Three, took up a typewriting course, and started working as a salesgirl/rep in a batik factory and tourist shop to help support her family.
+A year later, with money being tight, she took the decision to go into singing.
+She and her mother scoured the newspapers together, searching for agents who would help Fran secure a singing job.

-After her marriage, Francissca moved overseas - first to the US, then UK, and China (Guangzhou and Hong Kong) - in the 1990s, before relocating back to Malaysia in 2001.
+After her marriage, Fran moved overseas, first to the US, then UK, and China (Guangzhou and Hong Kong), in the 1990s, before relocating back to Malaysia in 2001.

 Career

-In 1987, she was the first Malaysian artist to win the International Award for "Best Song" at the 'Asean Song Festival' held in Kuala Lumpur, Malaysia.
+In 1987, she was the first Malaysian artist to win the international award for Best Song at the Asean Song Festival held in Kuala Lumpur, Malaysia.
 She is also known nationwide for her rendition of Malaysia's second national anthem Setia.

-In 1987, her album Kau Bintangku was almost banned as the album cover had her wearing a crucifix.
+In 1987, her album Kau Bintangku was almost banned, as the album cover had her wearing a crucifix.
 Warner Music digitally edited the album cover and put it back on the shelves.

 In 2007, she was the lead soloist in the "Musical SPEX – A Spiritual Journey" held outdoors at night in Malacca.
 Also in the same year, Warner Music Malaysia released a double compilation CD album titled Berlian containing her 19 popular hits and 1 new song in 2007.
 Warner also released two other compilation albums in 2008, one in March 2008 titled Nostalgia Abadi (Forever Nostalgic) and another in 2009 titled Memori Hit (Hit Memories).
 Keunggulan Francissca Peter (The Very Best of Francissca Peter), a 37-song compilation album, was released in late January 2010.